CCaTS-CIM-CBD Precision Medicine Award

 A formal Mayo Integrated Research Information System (MIRIS) budget prepared by the Office of Sponsored Projects Administration (OSPA) is not required at the time of application.
 If the project is selected for funding, the awardee will work with Susan (Sue) J. Rubow and OSPA to create a MIRIS funding proposal and budget.

-CCaTS and CIM apply the following criteria when reviewing applications for the Precision Medicine Award:
+CCaTS, CIM and CBD apply the following criteria when reviewing applications for the Precision Medicine Award:

 - Scientific merit, with a strong emphasis on impact and innovation